the-turing-way/the-turing-way/conferences/abstracts/2021-12-07-FORCE2021-lightening.md

 We welcome ideas, case studies, impact stories, educational resources, or any sort of participation that individuals can benefit from or use to advance their knowledge in data research.
 All contributions, questions, comments, and discussions via an online repository: https://github.com/alan-turing-institute/the-turing-way.
 This ensures that all the contributions are openly accessible.
-To ensure long term preservation a snapshot of the repository is also hosted on a data repository (10.5281/zenodo.3233853).
+To ensure long term preservation, a snapshot of the repository is also hosted on a data repository (10.5281/zenodo.3233853).

 In this lightning talk, a community member will introduce the Turing Way Project and highlight the importance of creating a culture that promotes collaboration and accessibility to ensure the long-term sustainability of our communities.